B-IJoe1/B-IJoe1/README.md

 I'm always interested in:
 - 🧠 Collaborating on AI/NLP apps that solve real problems
 - 💬 Mentoring or learning from others in tech
-- 🛠 Building open-source tools for education and accessibility
+- 🛠 Building open-source tools

 ---